From reducing waste to saving energy, here's some small switches that can make a big difference in the green-living stakes

 Be more switched on about energy efficiency

-Arrange an annual home energy audit to pick up on any cracks or fractures in your brickwork that might be leaching precious degrees into the outdoors.
-Windows are a common culprit: Double glazing provides a formidable defence against temperature loss, while for the unclothed window, a simple set of curtains works wonders too.
+If you can, try to arrange an annual home energy audit to pick up on any cracks or fractures in your apartment or villa that might be leaching precious degrees into the outdoors.

 Now for the fixtures, fittings and fiddly stuff.
 Long-life, energy-efficient LED bulbs really do make a difference (and they don’t blow and leave you in the dark so often), while investing in a pressure cooker could save you valuable cooking time and energy usage in the kitchen.